-Macpherson, H.M.
-(2009) The inter-corporeal emergence of landscape: negotiating sight, blindness and ideas of landscape in the British countryside Environment and Planning A, 41 (5). pp. 1042-1054.
+Macpherson, Hannah (2009) The inter-corporeal emergence of landscape: negotiating sight, blindness and ideas of landscape in the British countryside Environment and Planning A, 41 (5). pp. 1042-1054.
 ISSN 0308-518XFull text not available from this repository.

 In this paper I explore some of the ways in which people with visual impairments see landscape and participate in visual cultures of landscape apprehension.
 I draw on ethnographic and interview material, developed while acting as a sighted guide for specialist blind and visually impaired walking groups who visit the landscapes of the Lake District and Peak District in Britain.
 Through this research material I show how landscape is likely to become present for people with blindness or visual impairment through both their individual capacities for sight and a complex mix of discursive,material, social, and historical relations.
 Specifically, I argue that there is an intercorporeal, collective dimension to this emergence of landscape and this intercorporeality is evident at both a perceptual and a discursive level.
 I suggest that future research needs to attend further to how landscape emerges and becomes present through intercorporeal processes.

 |Subjects:||L000 Social Sciences > L700 Human and Social Geography|

 |Faculties:||Faculty of Science and Engineering > School of Environment and Technology

 Faculty of Science and Engineering > School of Environment and Technology > Society, Space and Environment